Italy

 Free Public Wifi Verona Italy

-The main internet and phone companies in Italy include TIM, Vodafone, Wind, 3 as well as Iliad.
+The main internet and phone companies in Italy include TIM, Vodafone, Wind, 3, Iliad.

 5G has been in Italy since June 2019.
 However 2G is expected to continue in Italy until 2025.